Hallie-Johnson/theb-man/README.md

 ---

 ### ⭐ Cheat Codes
 Cheat codes are handled with a debug console.
-You can access the debug console by pressing the **[HOME]** button on your keyboard.
+You can access the debug console by pressing the **[HOME] + [H] + [J] all together at once** button on your keyboard.
 Below are the commands you can use.
 Do not include the quotation (") marks.
 - "**save**" - Saves your current game.
 - "**quit**" - Closes the game.
 - "**upgrade 0**" - Removes all upgrades.